Manas-Tripathy24/Amazon-clone/README.md

 # Amazon-clone
-this project is bout my amazon clone project using html and css
+this project is about my amazon clone project using html and css